John C. Breckinridge: Escape and exile

-On May 5, the same day that Jefferson Davis officially dissolved the Confederate Government in Washington, Georgia, Breckinridge discharged most of the men escorting him, retaining only a small contingent of Kentuckians under the command of his cousin, William Campbell Preston Breckinridge.
+On May 5, the same day that Jefferson Davis officially dissolved the Confederate Government, Breckinridge discharged most of the men escorting him, retaining only a small contingent of Kentuckians under the command of his cousin, William Campbell Preston Breckinridge.
 Feeling honor bound to protect Davis, he attempted to create a diversion that would allow him to escape.
 The next day, his party encountered a large Federal force; while his cousin negotiated with the force's commander, Breckinridge and a small detachment escaped.
 Riding southward across Georgia, they reached Milltown (now Lakeland) by May 11 and remained there for a few days.
 Learning of Davis's capture, he left Milltown with only a military aide, a personal servant, and his son Cabell.
 On May 15, 1865, in Madison, Florida, he was joined by fellow fugitive John Taylor Wood, who had been a captain in the Confederate Navy.
-Breckinridge and Wood decided to flee to the Bahamas, but because Cabell was allergic to mosquito bites, Breckinridge told him to surrender to the nearest federal officer.
+Breckinridge and Wood decided to flee to the Bahamas, but because Cabell was allergic to mosquitoes, Breckinridge told him to surrender to the nearest federal officer.

 At Gainesville, Florida, the group found Confederate Colonel John Jackson Dickison, who gave them a lifeboat he had taken from a captured federal gunboat.
 Traveling down the St. Johns River, they reached Fort Butler on May 29.
 From there, they continued on the St. Johns to Lake Harney where the boat was loaded on a wagon and hauled about 12 mi to Sand Point (today's Titusville) on the Indian River.
 They reached the river by May 31, but as they followed its course southward, they had to drag the boat across the river's mudflats and sandbars.
 They stopped at the John C. Houston place on Elbow Creek (Melbourne), where their boat was brought ashore and caulked.
 When the repairs were completed, Colonel John Taylor Wood, again led the party south.
 Transferring the boat to the Atlantic Ocean near Jupiter Inlet, they continued along the Florida coast and landed near present-day Palm Beach on June 4.
 Strong winds prevented them from navigating the small craft out to sea, so they continued southward down the coast.